pulumi/docs/content/blog/multi-lang-components/index.md

 ---
-title: "Use Amazon Elastic Kubernetes Service (EKS) in any language supported by Pulumi"
+title: "Use Elastic Kubernetes Service (EKS) in all Pulumi languages"
 date: 2021-02-04
 draft: false
 meta_desc: The pulumi-eks package is now available in all Pulumi languages&#58; Python, Go, .NET, and TypeScript.